apitier/web-to-text-api/README.md

 Very affordable pricing, each Web Conversion API request costs **3 requests for 1 Cent**  irrespective of the plan.

 Feel like getting started right away?
-You can sign up for a Free Trial plan to get free requests: [Signup - Free Trial](https://www.theapibridge.com/api-catalogue/web-to-text-api)
+You can sign up for a Free Trial plan to get free requests: [Signup - Free Trial](https://www.apitier.com/api-catalogue/web-to-text-api)

 ## Documentation
-Extensive API documentation, including code examples and extensive descriptions, can be found [here](https://docs.theapibridge.com).
+Extensive API documentation, including code examples and extensive descriptions, can be found [here](https://docs.apitier.com).

 ## Customer Support
 For any API integration, support, technical or billing-related queries?
-[Get in touch with us](mailto:hello@theapibridge.com).
+[Get in touch with us](mailto:hello@apitier.com).

 ## Legal
-All usage of the theapibridge Developer Portal, API, and services is subject to the theapibridge [Terms & Conditions](https://www.theapibridge.com/legal/terms-of-service).
+All usage of the API Tier Developer Portal, API, and services is subject to the API Tier [Terms & Conditions](https://www.apitier.com/legal/terms-of-service).